technyon/nuki_hub/README.md

 Just enable pairing mode on the NUKI lock (press button for a few seconds) and power on the ESP32.
 Pairing should be automatic.
 When pairing is successful, the web interface should show "Paired: Yes" (reload page in browser).
 MQTT nodes like lock state and battery level should now reflect the reported values from the lock.

+## Support

+If you haven't ordered your NUKI product yet, you can support me by using my referrer code when placing your order:<br>
+REF4KST6J4S85

 ## MQTT Interface

 ### Lock